coffeemug/change/01-why-this-book.markdown

 had no chance of success, hired the wrong people, took too long to deliver on our promises, and expended no effort on getting customers excited.
-A competent outside observer might have concluded that we were actively trying to subotage our own company.
+A competent outside observer might have concluded that we were actively trying to sabotage our own company.
 I'm certain that many outside observers concluded exactly that.

-Throughout this process many well meaning voices rightly pointed out our blunders and oversights, and gently prodded us in a thousand different directions.
+Throughout this process many well-meaning voices rightly pointed out our blunders and oversights, and gently prodded us in a thousand different directions.
 Some of the nudges helped.
 Most confused us even further.
-Unlike the many notable strategists and tactitians in human history, we had neither the intuition nor natural aptitude for making good decisions under the uncertainty of forging a new path.
+Unlike the many notable strategists and tacticians in human history, we had neither the intuition nor natural aptitude for making good decisions under the uncertainty of forging a new path.
 We learned on the job, and had to get burnt by the consequences of our naiveté